sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ### OPTIONAL: If you prefer light theme, skip to step 6.

 You don't need to download from the Eclipse Marketplace if you prefer the default theme.
+[Anchor](#anchor)

 ## STEP 5: Installing Darkest Dark Theme